Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Are Backyard Chickens Legal in Georgia?

-Georgia Chicken Laws by Major City and County
+Georgia Chicken Laws by Major City

 Important: City and county ordinances change frequently.
-The information below was researched in March 2026 using official municipal code references where available.
+The information below was researched in May 2026 using official municipal code references where available.
 Always verify with your local zoning or code enforcement office before starting a flock.

-Atlanta (City of Atlanta) (Municipal Code Chapter 18 - Animals; amended by Ord.
-No. 2017-30)
+Source: Municipal Code Chapter 18 - Animals; amended by Ord.
+No. 2017-30

 Atlanta has two overlapping sets of rules depending on whether your property is in the Fulton County or DeKalb County portion of the city: